Bill Clinton Lap Dance Scene On Cutting Room Floor From Tom Cruise New Movie ‘American Made’

-Tom Cruise’s new movie American Made has cut one scene that was referred to as “salacious” and it has to do with a young Bill Clinton.
+Tom Cruise’s new movie, American Made, has cut one scene that was referred to as “salacious” and it has to do with a young Bill Clinton.
 The actor playing Bill Clinton in his younger days was seen getting a lap dance at an Arkansas strip club in this scene that is no longer attached to the movie.

-This conspiracy theory suggests that Clinton and Bush W. were involved in a major ring of “cocaine, money laundering, and illegal weapons,” out of Arkansas, reports Fox News.
+This conspiracy theory suggests that Clinton and Bush were involved in a major ring of “cocaine, money laundering, and illegal weapons,” out of Arkansas, reports Fox News.
 American Made debuted this week and it received positive reviews.

-According to the Hollywood Reporter, the moviegoers who were hoping to see some “Clinton dirt” will be disappointed to hear that the filmmakers opted to cut the scene where Bill Clinton is in a strip club in his home state of Arkansas and he’s getting a lap dance.
+According to the Hollywood Reporter, the moviegoers who were hoping to see some “Clinton dirt” will be disappointed to hear that the filmmakers opted to cut the scene where Bill Clinton is in a strip club in his home state of Arkansas, getting a lap dance.

-This scene was to play out as the moment the movie’s “real-life protagonist, ” Barry Seal, conjures up a scheme to entice Bill Clinton to become part of a CIA-backed scheme.
-The timeline of this deleted scene, where Bill Clinton is getting a lap dance, is during the years when Clinton was the Governor of Arkansas.
+This scene was to play out as the moment the movie’s “real-life protagonist,” Barry Seal, conjures up a scheme to entice Clinton to become part of a CIA-backed operation.
+The timeline of this deleted scene, where Bill Clinton is getting a lap dance, is during the years when Clinton was the governor of Arkansas.

 Bill Clinton 'lap dance' scene cut from Tom Cruise's 'American Made' to avoid controversy – Washington Times https://t.co/drZleZ88B7